 Thankfully I had the help of Kirsten from The Wooden Butterfly in Tallahassee, FL.
-She is a great teacher and knows a great deal about chalk paint.
-And her facebook is a fabulous resource too.
+This was my first time painting with chalk paint and she is a great teacher and knows a great deal about chalk paint.
+And her Facebook is a fabulous resource too.

-But honestly, I couldn't wait to get my hands on chalk paint and see how it fairs from milk paint.
-And without giving a spoiler alert let's jump right into how to paint with chalk paint on furniture.
+But honestly, I couldn't wait to get my hands on chalk mineral paint and see how it fairs from milk paint.
+And without giving a spoiler alert let's jump right into painting with chalk paint on furniture.

 This post contains affiliate links, which means I receive a commission if you purchase at no cost to you using the links below.
 All opinions are all my own.